 While you will be required to show up in person in order to open an account at almost every US bank (Note: we found a few special exceptions), that’s not what we’re talking about here.
 In addition to account opening, many US banks have strict requirements about showing up in person for a range of different procedures.

-Sometimes, this can include unlocking your bank account, if it is ever locked or frozen for security purposes.
 For example, it’s not uncommon for certain US banks to require a customer to come into a branch and present an identification document to verify their identity, in order to unlock their account.

-If a bank sees anything that looks like fraudulent activity, identify theft, abnormal transaction behavior, they might require you to physically come into the branch to verify your identify, again.
+If a bank sees anything that looks like fraudulent activity, identify theft, abnormal transaction behavior, they might require you to physically come into the branch to verify your identity, again.
 Something as simple as logging into your account from a high-risk country or from multiple different countries without a VPN can trigger this.

 For non-residents who live outside of the US, having to fly to the US to prove your identity is a massive inconvenience.
 Plus, it’s expensive.
 But, with some banks, there’s no way around this if you want to unlock your account.